My goal is to inspire you with elegant Christmas table ideas so you can enjoy the process of creating your own.

 Or try candle groupings, vases, or vessels filled or decorated with holiday decor, ornaments, etc.

-Try repeating elements of your centerpiece design in other places, for example, next to the plates, or hanging from the chandelier or on the back of the chairs.
+Try repeating elements of your centerpiece design in other places.
+For example, place a similar flower sprig next to the plates or on the back of the chairs.

 Don’t use overhead lighting alone.
 Balance the lighting in your room by adding side lighting, with lamps or candles strategically placed to create a beautiful ambiance.